boltops-tools/cody/docs/_docs/settings.md

 ## Example

-    cb deploy # will use the development settings since development is the default CB_ENV=production cb deploy # will use the production settings
+    cody deploy # will use the development settings since development is the default CB_ENV=production cody deploy # will use the production settings

 ## Options